 If the respondent disagrees with the outcome of the administrative hearing, the respondent may appeal the decision.

 Step 3: Appeal Process

-Respondents wishing to appeal the hearing decision must file an appeal petition within three business days of the hearing decision being sent.
-A third administrator from the Office of Student Affairs will review all information related to the case and render an appeal decision.
+Respondents wishing to appeal the hearing decision must file an appeal petition within five business days of the hearing decision being sent.
+A third administrator from the Office of Student Affairs or a designee will review all information related to the case and render an appeal decision.
 The respondent will not meet with the appeal officer.
 An appeal decision letter will be sent to the respondent after a decision is made.
 The appeal decision is final.

 Last Updated: August 14, 2019